iluvcapra/mfbatch/README.md

 ```

 The `MFBATCH_LIST` format allows you to set metadata once and then write values
 to a run of files all at once.
+Several commands are available to manipulate
+the metadata written to the files.

 ### 3) After you've made the changes you want to make, write them to the files.